code-rhapsodie/ezdataflow-bundle/README.md

 But, in order to determine if the content already exists or not, you first need to look up for it.

-One way is use the remote id for search the content.
+One way is to use the remote id to search for the content.

 In the following example, the remote id pattern is `article-<id>` with the `<id>` replaced by the data id provided by the reader.
 For check if the content exist or not, I use the service `ContentService` provided by eZ Platform.